 Cub Scouts is one of our most popular sections, made up of girls and boys aged between 8 and 10½ years of age.

 Cubs scouts are really active, learning new skills, getting creative in all forms and spending time in the community.
 They explore the world around them, their beliefs and other cultures.
-They’re also to be found in the outdoors or spending time away from home but most of all have the time of their lives.
+They can be found in the outdoors or spending time away from home but most of all have the time of their lives.

 Cubs in our District.